Swir/Aria2Gui/README.md

 3.Download the official Aria2 Windows executable (aria2c.exe) and place it inside the same folder as the script.

 🚀 Usage
-Run the application using Python:
+Run the application using Python: python aria2_gui_downloader.py
-Bash
-python aria2_gui_downloader.py
-Bash
-python aria2_gui_downloader.py

 Paste your link into the main task bar (or use the Archive scanner / torrent loader).

 Adjust your speed limits or core settings in the Configuration tab.